To Win in Nebraska CD 2, Democrats Need Strong Voter Turnout

 Boosting Voter Turnout in Omaha

 Galvanizing higher turnout in Omaha will be a key to helping Vargas win this fall.
-That’s why Blue Tent recommends donating to Second House Collaborative, a 501(c)(4) that works in strategic alignment with the Nebraska Civic Engagement Table.
-Your funds will support a coalition of groups now working to turn out voters in Omaha.
+That’s why Blue Tent recommends donating to Second House Collaborative, a 501(c)(4) that supports a coalition of groups now working to turn out voters in Omaha.

 Winning in NE-2 could decide more than who controls the U.S. House.
 Nebraska allocates one electoral college vote to each of its congressional districts.
 In a razor-thin election this fall, that margin could be decisive.